Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 ;#("Female" "Female" "Male" "Female" "Male")
 ```

 Note that `df::setf` is not exported.
-This is an inherited (from
-Tamas Papp, aka 'tkp') behavior and likely because it bypasses checks
-on column length.
 Use this with caution.

 You can also replace a column using two functions specifically for
 this purpose.
 Here we'll replace the 'age' column with new values: